cspwcspw/ESP32_YetAnotherCamToLCD/README.md

 This project uploads the snapshot to a host computer (but could be modified to save it in SPIFFS / onto a Micro SD card).

+There is a 2 minute video at https://youtu.be/3Ga8L9qx-Yk

 Some readers might have seen my previous project at https://github.com/cspwcspw/ESP32_CamToLCD.
 It might be necessary to look at that writeup to get more background to what I cover here.